Gibraltar Industries (NASDAQ:ROCK) Releases FY 2022 Earnings Guidance

-Gibraltar Industries (NASDAQ:ROCK – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $3.30-$3.40 for the period, compared to the consensus estimate of $3.32.
+Gibraltar Industries (NASDAQ:ROCK – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $3.30-$3.40 for the period, compared to the consensus EPS estimate of $3.32.
 The company issued revenue guidance of $1.38 billion-$1.43 billion, compared to the consensus revenue estimate of $1.41 billion.
-Gibraltar Industries also updated its FY22 guidance to $3.30-3.40 EPS.

 Analyst Upgrades and Downgrades